c-pompa/python-challenge/README.md

-# Python Challenge
+# Python Challenge - Financial Data & Voter Polling Analysis

 ## PyBank Assigmment
-Tasked with creating a Python script for analyzing financial records of a company.
-Given financial data via a .csv file.
+Created a Python script for analyzing financial records of a company.
+Given financial data via a .csv.

-The following tasks were performed to analyze and calculate the following: :
+To analyze and calculate the results found, the following tasks were performed:

   - The total number of months included in the dataset
   - The net total amount of "Profit/Losses" over the entire period
   - The average of the changes in "Profit/Losses" over the entire period